francoisbrunault/Compare-in-K2/README.md

 *Date:* November 2022

 This repository contains PARI/GP scripts to prove relations in $K_2$ of elliptic curves.
-They are used in the appendix (by F. Brunault) of the preprint
+They are used in the appendix (by F. Brunault) of the article

-M. Asakura, M. Chida, [A numerical approach toward the p-adic Beilinson conjecture for elliptic curves over Q](https://arxiv.org/abs/2003.08888).
+M. Asakura, M. Chida, [A numerical approach toward the $p$-adic Beilinson conjecture for elliptic curves over $\mathbb{Q}$](https://arxiv.org/abs/2003.08888).
+Research in the Mathematical Sciences (2023) 10:11.

 In this appendix, we compare two elements in $K_2$ of the elliptic curve $X_0(24)$: the element $\xi$ in (6.10) and the Beilinson–Kato element.
 This comparison is used in the proof of Theorem 6.2.